weiju/chibi_test/README.md

 ## History and Motivation

-After researching and evaluating a couple of C unit testing frameworks for a while, I decided to write my own, mostly because I wanted to have something that doesn't depend on any other libraries and is simple and small.
+I decided to write my own unit test framework, mostly because I wanted to have something that doesn't depend on any other libraries and is simple and small, yet flexible enough to be used in a variety of project setups.

-Since a lot of my C development happens on an AmigaOS compatible system, a unit testing framework that runs equally well on a classic Motorola 68k system as on an x64, ARM or PPC GNU/Linux system.
+Since a lot of my C development is also targetting AmigaOS compatible systems, I wanted to ensure that the framework will enable programmers to do test-first C development on a classic Amiga if they so wish.

-In addition there is some room for experimentation.